 Monograph or Integrated-Article: In addition to the format section above, it is important to identify clearly whether the thesis will be one of two SGPS approved formats i) monograph or ii) integrated-article format.
 If the thesis will be in integrated-article format, the student needs to clearly identify each of the manuscripts along with the individual problems, questions and methods involved with each.

-All But Dissertation (ABD): Occurs once a student completes the comprehensive exam, and proposal.
+All But Dissertation (ABD): Occurs once a student completes all program milestones.
 A student can now qualify to teach a course, in lieu of a TA.